 they’re trying to second guess.
 If they know we’ve lied to

 them in the past, they must decide if we’re worth cooperating with now.

 Should they take that chance?
 Or should they abandon cooperation, and look out for themselves?

 Game theorists have studied these situations, and suggested that one strategy is pretty effective, at least when we play the “game” repetitively with the same individual.
-It’s called “tit-for-tat,” and it’s very simple.
+It’s called “tit-for-tat,” and it’s pretty simple.